 An important aspect of the project is engagement with the climate resilience community, who are potential users of the scenarios.
 A User Panel, consisting of stakeholders and researchers from different disciplines relevant to climate resilience research, are providing the project team with input and feedback throughout the project.
 The role of the separate Advisory Group is to support the project team in ensuring the outputs of the project are directly usable within the UKCR SPF programme in general and meet the requirements of future CCRAs.

 This project is funded under the Met Office work package ‘From Climate Hazard to Climate Risk’

-Find out more about UK socioeconomic scenarios for climate research and policy (UK-SSPs)
+Project website: UK socioeconomic scenarios for climate research and policy (UK-SSPs)

 Presentation: Co-creating socio-economic scenarios to support future research and policy on UK climate risk and resilience by Paula Harrison of the UK Centre for Ecology & Hydrology

 Pedde, Simona; Harrison, Paula A., Holman, Ian P., Powney, Gary D., Lofts, Stephen; Schmucki, Reto; Gramberger, Marc and Bulock, James M: Enriching the Shared Socioeconomic Pathways to co-create consistent multi-sector scenarios for the UK.
 Science of the Total Environment.
 November 2020, 143172